 The shape of the base is updated, and rather than attaching to the base closer to the feet, the Light ‘n Comfy carrier attaches further back on the base.
 This makes it easier to snap the seat into the base, as the lower anchor straps are less likely to get in the way of setting the carrier in the base.

 Installation without the base is a convenient feature that saves money.
 This eliminates the need to purchase a base for different cars, or worry about uninstalling the base if baby spends the day with grandma or at the sitter’s.
 The belt path for the installation without the base is clearly marked, with guides for the lap portion of the belt.
 If you are using a lap and shoulder belt, only the lap portion of the belt goes through the guides.
 Always make sure that you lock your seat belt whenever you are installing a seat.

 Using the Carrier

-The carrier is very easy to use and at only 8.9 lbs, the carrier is the lightest weight carrier on the market.
+The carrier is very easy to use and at only 8.9 pounds, the carrier is among the lightest weight carriers on the market.
 One important thing to note is that there are two red knobs on the side of the seat.
 These knobs are what locks the seat into a stroller, so there is no need to panic if these don’t hook into the base.